llooker/transcriber/README.md

     adding a 2nd column to the card containing a scoring rubric e.g.
     0-4, 0-9

--   Add "Save and Continue" feature using browser Local Storage

 -   Add a "Prepared by: [Name]" and "Evaluated On: [Date]" to footer automatically

 Initial User Stories